 The U.S Department of Education administers programs authorized under Title III, Title V, and Title VII of the Higher Education Act of 1965, as amended.
-These programs financial assistance to help institutions solve problems that threaten their ability to survive, to improve their management and fiscal operations, and to build endowments.
-Each program has specific goals and types of projects it will fund.
+These programs provide financial assistance to help institutions address challenges that threaten their ability to operate effectively, to improve their management and fiscal operations, and to build endowments.
+Each program has specific goals and supports particular types of projects.
 For example:

-Title III, Part A - Strengthening Institutions: Helps eligible IHEs to become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen the academic quality, institutional management, and fiscal stability of eligible institutions.
+Title III, Part A - Strengthening Institutions: Helps eligible institutions of higher education become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen the academic quality, institutional management, and fiscal stability of eligible institutions.

-Title III, Part F - Hispanic-Serving Institutions - Science, Technology, Engineering, or Mathematics (HSI STEM): Aims to (1) increase the number of Hispanic and other low-income students attaining degrees in the fields of science, technology, engineering, or mathematics; and (2) to develop model transfer and articulation agreements between two-year and four-year institutions in such fields.
+Title III, Part F - Hispanic-Serving Institutions - Science, Technology, Engineering, or Mathematics (HSI STEM): Aims to (1) increase the number of Hispanic and other low-income students attaining degrees in the fields of science, technology, engineering, or mathematics; and (2) develop model transfer and articulation agreements between two-year and four-year institutions in these fields.

-Title VII Developing Hispanic-Serving Institutions (DHSI): Assists HSIs to expand educational opportunities for, and improve the attainment of, Hispanic students.
+Title V Developing Hispanic-Serving Institutions (DHSI): Assists Hispanic Serving Institutions (HSIs) in expanding educational opportunities for and improving the attainment of Hispanic students.
 These grants also enable HSIs to expand and enhance their academic offerings, program quality, and institutional stability.

-To be eligible for funding under Title III, Part F or Title V, institutions of higher education must: 1) meet the program-specific requirements to be defined as an HSI, and 2) be designated as an eligible institution of higher education.
-To be designated as an eligible institution of higher education, an institution must apply for and receive designation through an annual application process.
+To qualify for funding under Title III, Part F, or Title V, institutions of higher education must: 1) meet the program-specific requirements to be designated as an Hispanic Serving Institution (HSI, and 2) be designated as an eligible institution of higher education.
+The designation process requires institutions to apply and receive eligibility approval through an annual application.
+Institutional Research, Planning, and Grants leads this process, ensuring compliance with all federal requirements for designation.

-Palomar first received its Hispanic Serving Institution (HSI) designation in July, 2007, and has since received and successfully implanted one Title III, Part F, award and three Title V awards from the U.S. Department of Education:
+Palomar first achieved its HSI designation in July 2007 and promptly submitted its inaugural proposal under the Title V Developing Hispanic-Serving Institutions program.
+Since 2008, Palomar has received and successfully implemented one Title III, Part F, award and three Title V awards from the U.S. Department of Education.
+Most recently, in 2024, Palomar College was awarded its fifth federal grant, reflecting the college's continued commitment to strengthen its capacity as a Hispanic Serving Institution.